ThomasStalley/LearningSciKitLearn/README.md

 **_House Value Prediction:_**

-- Using a model trained on California housing data (bedrooms, bathrooms, lat, lng...), we predict the house value.
+- Using a model trained on California housing data (bedrooms, bathrooms, lat, lng...) we predict the house value.

 Values capped at $500k in raw data, leading to anomalous predictions:
 ![predictions_scatter](price_prediction/predictions_scatter.png)